Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 Your Attitude Goes a Long Way

 He was quiet as he read the citation while I explained to him that his signature was simply to verify his receipt of the citation, and it was not an admission of guilt.
 When I finished speaking, the man looked up at me and spoke.
-This time his tone was normal and subdued, “You’re as bad as that state trooper who stopped me last month.
+This time his tone was normal and subdued.
+He said, “You’re as bad as that state trooper who stopped me last month.
 You guys are so polite, it makes me sick.”

 Have a nice day